 Psoriasis is a non-contagious skin disease that affects almost 10 million people across North America.
 About 1 million people are living with psoriasis in Canada.
 The likelihood of developing psoriasis seems to peak between the ages of 30 and 39 years, and between 50 and 69 years old, but people of any age can be affected.

-In the most common form of psoriasis, plaque psoriasis, certain areas of the skin develop red patches of various sizes, covered with dry, silvery scales.
+In the most common form of psoriasis, chronic plaque psoriasis, certain areas of the skin develop red patches of various sizes, covered with dry, silvery scales.
 The skin lesions can be painful and itchy.
 Inflammation will come and go for people with psoriasis, and presently there is no known cure.

 Doctors don’t know what causes psoriasis.
 However, they do know that the certain cells of the immune system known as T-cells are involved in the inflammation.
 One theory is that the T-cells are triggered and become overactive in psoriasis.
 It is suspected that there’s a genetic element; however, psoriasis can appear in children who have no family history of the disease.
 It is estimated that there is a 10% chance of a person developing psoriasis if they have one parent with the condition and a 30% chance if both parents are affected.
 This compares with a 2% to 4% incidence of psoriasis in the general population.

 The process of inflammation is less of a mystery.
 Normally, skin cells reproduce just fast enough to replace dying cells on the surface, so that there is always about the same number of skin layers.
 However, when the skin is wounded, cells go into overdrive.
 Cells reproduce much faster, and extra blood is pumped to the site to help with wound healing.
 The result is redness and inflammation.